VorpalBlade/keyboard-backlightd/README.md

 kernel modules causing the device node to not be available when the daemon starts.

+## Troubleshooting

+### The keyboard backlight stops turning on if I hit the key that manually controls the backlight

+This is by design.
+The daemon monitors (on supported laptops) for external changes to the keyboard backlight.
+That could be other software or the user pressing some laptop specific key combo (often involving the `Fn` key).
+On modern Thinkpads (2020-ish) this key combo is `Fn+Space` which cycles between "off", "half" and "bright".

+`keyboard-backlightd` will adapt to what the user sets and toggle between "off" and whatever brightness level the user just set.
+If you happen to set it to off, that means you will get toggling between "off" and "off".
+Just hit the key combo again to resume operation at the next level of brightness.

 ## Minimum supported rust version (MSRV)

 YMMV.
 It works on rustc 1.67.0 as of writing.
 It should continue working on